FAQs

 During my training, participants will delve into the powerful historical context that underlies seemingly innocuous phrases and behaviors, fostering a deep understanding of why they can be profoundly harmful.
 By internalizing this history, participants will be empowered to become more thoughtful and intentional in their interactions going forward.
 Furthermore, the training provides practical and actionable tips for navigating challenging conversations that arise when an offensive comment has been made, equipping individuals with the confidence to address these situations constructively

 Education is a powerful form of protest against systemic racism, discrimination, and intolerance.
-I am dedicated to educating all who are willing to learn, contributing to a more just and respectful society
+I am dedicated to educating all who are willing to learn, contributing to a more just and respectful society.

 Who has benefited from this training?